 - 24.4.1 When your project is complete: - (a) you must remove all temporary pedestrian crossings and reinstate the area before you reopen footpaths to pedestrians.
-See 10.6.2 for more information on the reinstatement process. - (b) you must have a permit prior to removing a temporary pedestrian crossing and reinstating the area.
+See 10.6.2 for more information on the reinstatement process. - (b) you must have our consent for works (road works) prior to removing a temporary pedestrian crossing and reinstating the area.
+See 22.5 for more information.